 - to underscore the opinion that government has too many powers, the claims of government agencies will be presented as if no checks and balances exist and as if officials act in a role of principal rather than in a role of agent;

-- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government induced by a narrow discourse of lean government and deregulation, and by the poor attention given to the division of powers that comes with democratic institutions and social contracts.
+- in weak democracies, the having of private ends in the public service easily coexists with the perception of unchecked and broad powers of government, a narrow discourse of lean government and deregulation, and poor attention being given to the division of powers that comes with democratic institutions and social contracts.

 Mutual Accountability in Democratic Arenas with Clear Claims and Mandates

-Because of their socio-systemic complexity and the multiple disciplines, events and shocks that have contributed to their emergence over several millennia, the democratic arena has become more complex than most people can cope with in their imagination.
+Because of its socio-systemic complexity and the multiple disciplines, events and shocks that have contributed to its emergence over several millennia, the democratic arena has become more complex than most people can cope with in their imagination.
 And few will have the luck of being able to experience its workings in more than only a few facets.
 Judges and some politicians, especially the senior ones, are privileged in this sense: for them the democratic arena has become a small world.
 Yet for 99,99% of the population of any country in the world, the democratic arena is a big world1.
 Claims and mandates are poorly understood and they are prone to mis-representation in the discourse.
+Such conditions feed alienation of the constituencies from their Executive and Legislature, as we increasingly witness, even in modern democracies.

 Making a Big World Small, wiki page by wiki page

-By sharing actor maps, statute books, initiative books, sector maps and government function maps, stakeholders can express and refine facts and dependencies, such that a fair shared image of reality and of feasible change options may emerge.
-This in its turn will bring substantial benefits to development initiatives.
+By sharing actor maps, statute books, initiative books, sector maps and government function maps, stakeholders can express and refine facts, ideas, conflicts, agreements and dependencies, such that a fair shared image of reality as a sociotope becomes possible, and feasible change options can be explored in a more inclusive and converging manner.
+This in its turn will bring substantial benefits to development initiatives undertaken by multiple stakeholders2.

-The functions of actors, the relationships among the actors, claims on resources, and references to mandates, all are governed by prevailing statutes (social contracts) or customary law.
-This is briefly explained at Access, Claims and Contracts.
+The functions of actors, the relationships among the actors, claims on resources, and references to mandates and powers, all are governed by prevailing statutes (social contracts) or customary law.
+This is briefly explained at Access, Claims and Contracts (Ens Dictionary).

 .. yet engaging people's talents via #tags